-The Master of Science in Criminal Justice program provides an advanced understanding of the nature, causes and consequences of crime; society's reaction to criminal and delinquent behavior; and the three major components (law enforcement, courts, corrections) of the criminal justice system.
-The degree poses a myriad of benefits for students.
-Students desiring to secure managerial, administrative and other positions of leadership can expect to receive enhanced professional and leadership development, while students interested in pursuing terminal degree (doctor of philosophy, juris doctorate) upon graduation can expect to receive thorough training and preparation.
-As well, our program not only maintains a low student-professor ratio, but our graduate courses are offered by practitioner-scholars in traditional, hybrid and online environments, a unique feature that makes our graduate program as accessible as possible to both full-time professionals and young adults who have recently finished their undergraduate degrees.
+The Master of Science in Criminal Justice program provides an advanced understanding of the nature, causes, and consequences of crime; society's reaction to criminal and delinquent behavior; and the three major components (law enforcement, courts, and corrections) of the criminal justice system.
+Available in traditional and fully online formats, the degree poses a myriad of benefits for students.
+Students desiring to secure managerial, administrative, and other positions of leadership can expect to receive enhanced professional and leadership development, while students interested in pursuing terminal degree (doctor of philosophy, juris doctorate) upon graduation can expect to receive thorough training and preparation.
+As well, our program not only maintains a low student-professor ratio, but our graduate courses are offered by practitioner-scholars in traditional, hybrid, and online environments, a unique feature that makes our graduate program as accessible as possible to both full-time professionals and young adults who have recently finished their undergraduate degrees.

 Designed for students considering law school or pursuing future research and a doctoral degree.
 Students in this track generally pursue higher education teaching opportunities upon completion of this degree.
 There are 33 hours of course work plus a thesis required to earn the Master of Science in Criminal Justice in this track.